PrivSec-dev/privsec.dev/content/resources.md

 [Madaidan's Insecurities](https://madaidans-insecurities.github.io/) | Highlighting security issues within popular technologies, debunking misinformation, and providing free security guidance for everyone.
 [PrivacyGuides](https://privacyguides.org) | Privacy software recommendations and information for protecting your data security and privacy.
 Note that we do not agree with all of their recommendations.
 [Wonderfall's Lab](https://wonderfall.dev) | Thoughts and research on security, privacy, and pharmacology.
+[Wonderfall's Space](https://wonderfall.space/) | Blog posts about privacy and security in French.
 [Seidgy's Blog](https://seirdy.one) | Thoughts on security, privacy, and software freedom.

 ### Bad Resources